nyurik/kibana-vega-vis/README.md

 # vega_vis

-> Build [Vega](https://vega.github.io/vega/examples/) and [Vega Lite](https://vega.github.io/vega-lite/examples/) visualizations into Kibana, either standalone, or on top of a map.
+> Build [Vega](https://vega.github.io/vega/examples/) and [VegaLite](https://vega.github.io/vega-lite/examples/) data visualizations into Kibana, either standalone, or on top of a map.

 # Quick Demo

 * Add this plugin to Kibana.
 * In Kibana, choose Visualize, and add Vega visualization.
-* Copy this Vega-Lite into the left panel.
+* Copy this VegaLite into the left panel.
 You should immediatelly see the graph.
 ```yaml
 {
   "$schema": "https://vega.github.io/schema/vega-lite/v2.json",